Jewish Thought after the Holocaust

 Where was God during the holocaust?
 How has Jewish belief been changed by the Shoah?
 This course will explore a range of key Jewish philosophers and theologians who have provided influential responses to the Holocaust over the course of the twentieth century.
 It will also address the question of Christian responsibility and culpability during the Nazi era.
 Figures covered may include: Abraham Heschel, Primo Levi, Jacob Neusner, Elie Wiesel, Emil Fackenheim, Hannah Arendt, Emanuel Levinas and Jacques Derrida.

-1. An understanding of the key cultural, philosophical, political and theological factors that influenced Jewish thought after the holocaust.
+1. Demonstrate understanding of the key cultural, philosophical, political and theological factors that influenced Jewish thought after the holocaust.

-2. Skills necessary to critically analyze the technical concepts, questions and issues that arise from the Jewish religious thought covered in the course.
+2. Critically analyse the technical concepts, questions and issues that arise from the Jewish religious thought;

-3. Advanced writing, research and information technology skills appropriate to the study of philosophy, religion and theology.
+4. Demonstrate advanced writing, research and information technology skills appropriate to studies in religion and theology.

 |Content||The course explores the main ideas of significant Jewish thinkers writing in the aftermath of the Holocaust.|

 |Transition||Students who have previously completed RELI3070 will not be permitted to enrol in RELT3022.
 Other third-year options are available for these students.|